SunahY1011/sunahy1011.github.io/_pages/about.md

 So I'll upload What I study while I work here.
 The subjects that I will write are below.

-If you find some mistakes or need more explains, please mail me.
+If you find some mistakes or need more explains, let me know about it.
-Also, my Jekyll blog has many things to change, give me your advice:)
+Also, my Jekyll blog has many things to change, please give me your advice :)
-Especially, I will write posts in English to study.
+Especially, I will write some posts in English to study.
 My English skills are not so good, so pleeeease let me know my mistakes...